obonaventure/cnp3/book/network/bgp.rst

    Interconnection of two domains at an Internet eXchange Point

 In the early days of the Internet, domains would simply exchange all the routes they know to allow a host inside one domain to reach any host in the global Internet.
-However, in today's highly commercial Internet, this is not true anymore as interdomain routing mainly needs to take into account the economical relationships between the domains.
-Furthermore, while intradomain routing usually prefers some routes over others based on their technical merits (e.g. prefer route with the minimum number of hops, prefer route with the minimum delay, prefer high bandwidth routes over low bandwidth ones, ...) interdomain routing mainly deals with economical issues.
+However, in today's highly commercial Internet, this is no longer true as interdomain routing mainly needs to take into account the economical relationships between the domains.
+Furthermore, while intradomain routing usually prefers some routes over others based on their technical merits (e.g. prefer route with the minimum number of hops, prefer route with the minimum delay, prefer high bandwidth routes over low bandwidth ones, etc) interdomain routing mainly deals with economical issues.
 For interdomain routing, the cost of using a route is often more important than the quality of the route measured by its delay or bandwidth.

 There are different types of economical relationships that can exist between domains.
-Interdomain routing converts these relationships on peering relationships between domains that are connected via a peering links.
+Interdomain routing converts these relationships into peering relationships between domains that are connected via peering links.

 .. index:: customer-provider peering relationship